 - The best score for guess our distance in 24 hours

 - Best meal

 - Best young sailor (an award set for our daughter to win)

-During the trip we discussed these awards time and time again.
+During the long passage sailing trip, we discussed these awards time and time again.
 Someone would say or do something silly and we’d mention that they were in the lead for the ‘Silliest Comment’ award or whoever caught the most recent fish would be eager to measure the length.